 Though pothos are usually fast growing plants in the wild they can be slow growing when cultivated indoors.
 The goods news is that you can speed up the average growth time of pothos houseplants with a few simple tweaks to your care routine.
 There are also key reasons why your pothos may not be growing at all and this problem can also be fixed in exactly the same manner.

-- How To Grow Pothos Faster – Quick Summary
+- How To Grow Pothos Faster In 6 Simple Steps

-- What kind of soil does pothos need for fast growth?
+- 2. The kind of soil a pothos needs for fast growth

 Below are the 10 causes for lack of growth in pothos: